 top of page

 Nominal Guitar String Action Height at the 12th fret for a 6-string guitar is typically 1.5mm at High 'E' rising to 2.0mm at Low 'E'.
 This is generally considered as providing a good combination of clear tone and playing comfort.
-The gauge allows the action to be consistently set to these values without any requirement for additional measuring tools.
-This is achieved using string muting and avoids inconsistencies from eyeballing.
+The gauge allows the action to be consistently set to these values and avoids variations from guesswork and visual approximation.

-The thickness of the gauge increases progressively over the fretboard to allow for the increase in string diameters.
+The thickness of the gauge increases across the fretboard:

 Gauge Thickness @ 1st String: 1.50mm